mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 track using "rounding" functions like Multiply, InstantMultiply, or Insert, or use forms of quantization, the fundamental beat length of the track will remain the same and the transport tempo will not change.
-Examples of changes that do change the fundamental beat length are Unrounded Multiply and Unrounded Insert without any quantization.
+Examples of changes that will change the fundamental beat length are Unrounded Multiply and Unrounded Insert without any quantization.

 If you reset the loop in the master track, or switch to a loop that is empty, this